atidevs/atidevs/README.md

 ### Hi there 👋

-- I am Atmane, AWS certified cloud practitioner, certified PSM1, PSPO1 and software engineer.
+- I am Atmane, certified PSM1, PSPO1, AWS cloud practitioner and business analyst.
-- I have been involved in developing, maintaining and enhancing android apps during my professional career of over 5 years.
-- I worked on many innovative and user driven product apps: marketplace (B2B & B2C), energy (fuel), cost and freight (cargo)...
+- I have been involved in developing, maintaining and enhancing many innovative products: marketplace (B2B & B2C), energy (fuel), banking...

 ### How to reach me: 🔗